By Marika Sboros

 - Taking your dog to an off-leash area and jogging for 30-90 seconds alongside the pup.

 This type of incidental activity can make it easier to achieve the recommended 30 minutes of physical activity a day.
-It can also help boost fitness and make strenuous activity feel easier – even for those of us who are the least fit.
+It can also help boost fitness and make strenuous activity feel easier – even for those who are the least fit.